subhamay-cloudworks/0069-celosia-cft/README.md

-# Project Sedum: A Setp Function Demo
+# Project Celosia: A Setp Function Demo - Transfer Data Records (Lambda, DynamoDB, Amazon SQS)

 This is a simple demo of an AWS Step function using Lambda, DynamoDB, SQS Queue to show looping within a workflow.